Thraka/thraka.github.io/articles/tutorials/get-started/part-2-input.md

+---
+description: Learn how to get started with SadConsole by using input features.
+Learn how to customize a console with keyboard and mouse input. ms.date: 06/20/2019
+---

 # Get Started (2) - Learning about input

 In this part of the tutorial we'll explore how input works in SadConsole.
 Input is made up of both keyboard and mouse processing.
 SadConsole does not provide any input processing for gamepads and joysticks.
 However, MonoGame provides gamepad and joystick processing, which SadConsole is built on.